surniaulula/wpsso/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added dismiss links for images exceeding an aspect ratio and images smaller than a standard requires.
+	* Added dismiss links in notices for images exceeding an aspect ratio and images smaller than a standard requires.
 * *Bugfixes*
 	* Fixed the unhide link when notices are dismissed, to unhide error and warning notices separately.
 * *Developer Notes*